 Whilst sailing the rudder should be locked fully down using the pulley system that cleats off on the side of the tiller arm.
 When you look over the back the rudder will appear to be tucked slightly under the hull, this is as it should be.

-Top tip, if the rudder feels heavy to move it is usually due to the fact it is not fully down.
+TIP: if the rudder feels heavy to move it is usually due to the fact it is not fully down. / keel instructions lowering the keel